-Subject to certain restrictions, partners and employees of our firm may also deal with the Trust on normal terms within the ordinary course of trading activities of the business of the Trust.
+Our firm has also provided tax services and audit related services (in relation to Trustee Reporting and Prospectus).
+Subject to certain restrictions, partners and employers of our firm may also deal with the Trust on normal terms within the ordinary course of trading activities of the business of the Trust.
 These matters have not impaired our independence as auditor of the Trust.
-The firm has no other relationship with, or interest in, the Trust.
+The firm has no other relationship with, or interests in, the Trust.